 Secure the Cables

 Feed the cables through the clamps and into the box.
-The cable sheathing (outer jacket) should extend 1/2 to 1 inch beyond the clamp, and the cable wires should extend about 6 inches into the box.
-If necessary, trim the wires as needed and strip 3/4 inch of insulation from the each of each wire, using wire strippers.
+The cable sheathing (outer jacket) should extend one-half to one inch beyond the clamp, and the cable wires should extend about six inches into the box.
+If necessary, trim the wires as needed and strip a three-quarter inch of insulation from the each of each wire, using wire strippers.

 Secure the cables by tightening the screws on the clamps, being careful not to overtighten and damage the cables.
 Plastic boxes usually have spring-tabs for clamps and do not require tightening.

 Note: The ends of the individual wires should be clean, straight, and undamaged.
-Their insulation should be stripped 1/2 to 3/4 inch from the ends.
+Their insulation should be stripped one-half to a three-quarter inch from the ends.
 Trim any damaged wires and/or strip insulation as needed, using wire strippers.Continue to 7 of 8 below.

 07 of 08